Dual Enrollment General FAQ

 What courses will I need for my major?

 You can view program requirements for Cedarville's majors and minors along with career opportunities associated with each program.
 You may also want to view Cedarville's current undergraduate academic course catalog.

 Your computer must meet these basic minimum requirements, and you must have access to high-speed internet.
 Some tablets do not interface well with online courses.

 How do I buy my textbooks?

-You may purchase or rent books from the Cedarville University Bookstore online.
-You may also choose from the list of vendors on the bookstore comparison tool to ensure that you use the exact ISBN of the textbooks listed for your course.
+You may purchase or rent books from the Cedarville University Campus Store online.
+You may also choose from the list of vendors on the store comparison tool to ensure that you use the exact ISBN of the textbooks listed for your course.

 College Credit Plus (CCP) students attending public or private high schools should check with your high school guidance counselor before ordering books.

 Is there an orientation day before class begins?

 Transfer credit is determined by the accepting institution.
 Cedarville University is a four-year accredited university, so credits should have no difficulty transferring.
 You may want to check the specific requirements of the college(s) that you are considering.